justjohnd/workflow/README.md

 npm i gulp gulp-sass browser-sync gulp-sourcemaps gulp-cssnano gulp-imagemin gulp-cache gulp-htmlmin del gulp-autoprefixer gulp-babel @babel/core @babel/preset-env --save-dev
 ```
 - Bootstrap: <code>npm i --save bootstrap</code>
+- Composer.
+Note that composer is already installed for the local XAMPP environment.
+To confirm installation, type `composer` into CLI.
+See [here](https://thecodedeveloper.com/install-composer-windows-xampp/) for how to install.

 **Dependency Troubleshooting Notes**
 - You can confirm whether jQuery has been loaded on browser by adding <code>console.log($)</code> to you JS file.